 It is a very universal fabrication method with great accuracy and tolerances.
 Milling is suitable for a variety of materials and is also very quick.
 The ability to manufacture a wide range of complex parts is a great advantage.

-The disadvantages include a large amount of waste, need for a variety of tooling and high cost of equipment.
+The disadvantages include a large amount of waste, the need for a variety of tooling and the high cost of equipment.

-A CNC lathe is commonly used for producing shafts, for example.
+CNC turning services are commonly used for producing shafts, for example.
 The tool is brought against the rotating workpiece to cut off bits of metal, known as chips or swarf.
+Achieving high accuracy for a suitable type of limits and fits system is possible.

 Turning is usable on the outside of a cylinder or on the inside.
 The latter operation is called boring.